Please refer to the the Respite Care 101 page.

 No, CRC is a “resource and referral” coalition, we do not provide any direct care services.
 We can, however, assist you in locating a respite service in your area.
 Search the Online Resource Finder to find respite providers in your community.

 Yes, the Colorado Respite Coalition awards Family Respite Vouchers to qualifying families as a payor of last resorts for respite care.
 Eligibility requirements include being a full time family caregiver (40 hours per week or more), living in the state of Colorado, not currently receiving financial assistance for respite, and providing care to a person with special needs.
-Voucher must be used with an Approved Provider within 90 days of receipt of award.
-Vouchers are a resource for unserved or underserved family caregivers who had limited access to respite or other supports through current systems.
+Voucher must be used with an Approved Provider within the approved period.
+Vouchers are a resource for unserved or underserved family caregivers who have limited access to respite or other supports through current systems.

 We also work closely with several local and state agencies across Colorado and will be happy to work with you in making these connections.
-Email Meghan Kluth [email protected] for more information.
+Contact 303.233.1666 x8 for more information.
 Click here to learn more about paying for respite.

-Caring for anyone with special needs, let alone your child, is a hard job.
+Caring for anyone with special needs is a hard job.
 Respite care can let you step away even for just a few hours.
-Here are a few ideas as to how respite can help you to decompress:
+For more ideas on stress management strategies and self care, please visit our Self Care page.

-If you feel that you may snap, please do not ignore this feeling.
+If you feel that you need additional support, please do not ignore this feeling.
 Contact your local mental health center or emergency room for help.

 There are several reasons why families decline respite care.
 Some of the most common things said by families include: